Fiona Travels from Asia

 1. Duong Lam Ancient Village

 So many people have asked me if Duong Lam Ancient Village is worth a visit?
-I’d say depending on your interest, but it’s definitely a nice day trip from Hanoi if you’re keen on exploring the local culture.
+I’d say depending on your interest, but it’s a nice day trip from Hanoi if you’re keen on exploring the local culture.

 A traditional home at Duong Lam Ancient Village